Halifax Share Dealing Review

 Final thoughts

-Halifax Share Dealing may be worth considering if you already have a current savings account with the bank.
-However, if you aren’t already a Halifax customer, then other platforms — such as Hargreaves Lansdown, Trading 212, or AJ Bell — are much simpler to register with.
-Other platforms also have cheaper trading fees, particularly if you trade irregularly or have a small amount to invest.
+Halifax Share Dealing may be worth considering if you already have a current or savings account with the bank, and/or are looking for simple, low cost ready-made funds.
+However, if you aren’t already a Halifax customer, then other platforms, such as Hargreaves Lansdown, Trading 212, XTB, Freetrade, or AJ Bell, are much simpler to register with and have more in-depth research content and educational material.
+Other platforms also have cheaper trading fees if you trade irregularly and only have a small amount to invest.

-The best feature about Halifax Share Dealing is its low annual management charges of £36 for an ISA or up to £198 for a SIPP, which makes the platform very economical for those with a large investment portfolio.
+The best feature about Halifax Share Dealing is its low annual management charges of £36 for an ISA (waived if you're under 25) or up to £198 for a SIPP, which makes the platform very economical for those with a large investment portfolio.
 Some other platforms charge percentage fees instead, which can end up more costly.

 Halifax Star Ratings